raifcoonjah/Saturn-startpage/README.md

 - Saturn Startpage **DOES NOT** collect any data about you.
 90% of saturn is loaded locally.

 ## Installation on Firefox
-- Installation if super easy on **firefox**, just head over to the [release page](https://github.com/mraif13/Saturn-startpage/releases)
+- Installation is super easy on **firefox**, just head over to the [release page](https://github.com/mraif13/Saturn-startpage/releases)
 - Download the latest version ending with a .xpi extention, it should be under assets. (ex: saturn_startpage-2.6.1.1-an+fx.xpi)
 - Updates are automatically applied over the air.